Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv81-policy-templates/cisv81-08-audit-log-management-policy-template.md

 ## **5.1 Audit Log Collection & Retention**

-✅ **Prometheus, Loki, Alert Manager, and Grafana stack used for centralized logging.**
+âœ… **Prometheus, Loki, Alert Manager, and Grafana stack used for centralized logging.**
-✅ **90-day retention period for all logs, with forensic archives stored securely.**
+âœ… **90-day retention period for all logs, with forensic archives stored securely.**
-✅ **Windows DCs and Technitium DNS servers send logs to a central logging system.**
+âœ… **Windows DCs and Technitium DNS servers send logs to a central logging system.**

 ## **5.2 Secure Log Storage & Access Control**

-✅ **Logs stored on separate partitions to prevent corruption from system failures.**
+âœ… **Logs stored on separate partitions to prevent corruption from system failures.**
-✅ **Strict ACLs ensure only security administrators can access log files.**
+âœ… **Strict ACLs ensure only security administrators can access log files.**
-✅ **All logs are signed and hashed to prevent tampering.**
+âœ… **All logs are signed and hashed to prevent tampering.**

 ## **5.3 Automated Monitoring & Alerting**

-✅ **Wazuh SIEM and Prometheus Alert Manager actively monitor logs for anomalies.**
+âœ… **Wazuh SIEM and Prometheus Alert Manager actively monitor logs for anomalies.**
-✅ **Security teams receive alerts for high-severity log events.**
+âœ… **Security teams receive alerts for high-severity log events.**
-✅ **Daily log analysis reports generated to review authentication failures, unauthorized access attempts, and system errors.**
+âœ… **Daily log analysis reports generated to review authentication failures, unauthorized access attempts, and system errors.**

 ---

 ## **6. Summary and Next Steps**

-✅ **This document presents the official CISv8 Audit Log Management Policy Template.**
+âœ… **This document presents the official CISv8 Audit Log Management Policy Template.**
-✅ **It includes additional information on possible solutions for implementation.**
+âœ… **It includes additional information on possible solutions for implementation.**
-✅ **A high-level example from the Proxmox Astronomy Lab is provided for reference.**
+âœ… **A high-level example from the Proxmox Astronomy Lab is provided for reference.**

-📌 **Actionable Next Steps:**
+ðŸ“Œ **Actionable Next Steps:**

 - **Review existing log management strategies and align them with CISv8 recommendations.**
 - **Implement centralized logging with access controls and anomaly detection.**
 - **Define clear log retention policies to balance compliance and storage costs.**
 - **Continuously monitor log integrity and adjust policies as threats evolve.**

-🚀 **By following this framework, organizations can ensure structured, secure, and effective audit log management.**
+ðŸš€ **By following this framework, organizations can ensure structured, secure, and effective audit log management.**